 - Scholars are placed in demanding, rigorous academic courses.

 - Each scholar's program of study will have a strong academic core including mathematics, science, language arts and history.

 - South Carolina Academic Achievement Standards are used as a basis to develop curriculum frameworks and learning standards for each academic area.

-- Through a dual credit program, with North Greenville University and Greenville Technical College, academic programs and courses may be identified as part of an individual scholar’s program of study.
+- Through a dual credit program, with North Greenville University, Southern Wesleyan University and Greenville Technical College, academic programs and courses may be identified as part of an individual scholar’s program of study.